 From analytics to order fulfillment, payment processing, accounting and many others, WooCommerce lets you integrate different extensions in your store.
 There’s a massive library of free and paid extensions and add-ons that will allow you to add any functionality to your online store.

 WooCommerce lets you install third-party plugins and extensions and it doesn’t limit your choices like other shopping cart plugins.
-Some of the most popular extensions include ones for payment processing (PayPal, 2Checkout, and Amazon), accounting (Xero and FreshBooks), and shipping (FedEx and UPS).
+Some of the most popular extensions include ones for payment processing (PayPal, 2Checkout, and Amazon), accounting (Xero and FreshBooks), and shipping (FedEx and UPS), as well as basic promotional functionality like image sliders, social media plugins and contact forms.

 PrestaShop – Add-Ons & Extensions